Condor-Performance-Modeling/how-to/README.md

 ------------------------------------------------------------------------
 # Build Spike

+## Exit Conda

 You must deactivate the conda environment before compiling Spike.
-Once to exit the sparta env, once again to exit the base conda environment.
+Once to exit the sparta environment, once again to exit the base conda environment.
 Your prompt should not show (base) or (sparta) when you have successfully deactivated the environments.

 ```
-  conda deactivate     # sparta
+  conda deactivate     # leave sparta
-  conda deactivate     # base
+  conda deactivate     # leave base
 ```
 <!--
   this may no longer be necessary